SchoolListit/SchoolListIt-App/README.md

 SchoolListIt is a web application and installs automatically from the web browser onto a your phone (or computer) on the first visit.
 From there, it can work offline and sync when your connection restores.

 ### Set Up
-The first time, you are promted to
+The first time you are promted to
 - designate first language
 - choose a role (student, teacher, parent, other helper)
 - outline your challenges (time shortage, disabilities, any reading problems, technology)